mrJean1/PyGeodesy/README.rst

 `Vector-based`_ geodesy and the original `JavaScript source`_ or docs_.

-Also included are modules for conversions to and from UTM_ (Universal Transverse Mercator) coordinates, MGRS_ (NATO Military Grid Reference System) and OSGR_ (British Ordinance Survery Grid Reference) grid references and a module for encoding and decoding Geohashes_.
+Also included are modules for conversions to and from UTM_ (Universal Transverse Mercator) and `Web Mercator`_ (Pseudo-Mercator) coordinates, MGRS_ (NATO Military Grid Reference System) and OSGR_ (British Ordinance Survery Grid Reference) grid references and a module for encoding and decoding Geohashes_.

 Two other modules provide Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987, pp